cartman0721/dazuo.me/README.markdown

-# tomsheep.net
+# dazuo.me

-This is a personal blog owned by Kang Liu.
+This is a personal blog owned by Dazuo Sun.

 This is powered by a new static blog engine written in node called [wheat][].